littlstar/slate/source/includes/_users.md

 }
 ```

-This endpoint returns a paginated array of all users following the requested user.
+Returns a paginated array of all users that currently follow the requested user.

 ### HTTP Request

 `GET https://littlstar.com/api/v1/users/:id/followers`

 <aside class="notice">
-When authenticated with an X-Apikey header an additional property named following will be included in the response indicating whether the currently authenticated user is following the requested user.
+When authenticated with an X-Apikey header an additional property, `following`, will be included in each of the user objects in the array indicating whether the currently authenticated user is following that user.
 </aside>

 ### Query Parameters